amaltaro/wflow_sim/docs/visualization_usage.md

 The visualization tools integrate seamlessly with the workflow simulator:

-1. Run simulations to produce JSON under `results/`
+1. Run simulations to produce JSON under `results/sim/`
-2. Generate visualizations using `scripts/workflow_visualization.py`
+2. Generate visualizations using `scripts/workflow_visualization.py` (outputs to `results/vis/` by default)
 3. Analyze results using the generated PNG plots

 This provides a complete workflow analysis pipeline from simulation to visualization.